nealcrook/nascom/sdcard/doc/parallel_interface_command_set.md

 ## SECT_RDn (n= 0,1,2,3,4)

-Read 256 bytes from the specified file at the current position.
+Read 1 sector of data (typically 256 or 512 bytes) from the specified file at the current position.
+The sector size is defined by the current profile.

 Arguments: None

-Response: 256 bytes, followed by 1 byte of status; FALSE (0) for error, TRUE (non-zero) for success.
+Response: 1 sector-worth of data bytes, followed by 1 byte of status; FALSE (0) for error, TRUE (non-zero) for success.

 ## SECT_WRn (n= 0,1,2,3,4)

-Write 256 bytes to the specified file at the current position.
+Write 1 sector of data (typically 256 or 512 bytes) to the specified file at the current position.
+The sector size is defined by the current profile.

-Arguments: 256 data bytes.
+Arguments: 1 sector-worth of data bytes.

 Response: 1 byte response; FALSE (0) for error, TRUE (non-zero) for success.